 Danger due to object on northbound Highway 101 in Santa Rosa

 It might be dangerous to drive on Hwy.
-101 due to an object on the roadway between Steele Lane and Bicentennial Way.
+101 due to an object on the roadway between College Avenue and Steele Lane.

 This automated story was produced for the Santa Rosa Press Democrat by United Robots using artificial intelligence and data science.
 For any errors email info@pressdemocrat.com.